ephestione/mm-api-hollow-cut-save/README.md

 You may try to compile a standalone .app version yourself which is easy using py2app.
 Pip install py2app and follow these instructions.
 Would be interesting to know whether such a compiled .app rises the multi selection issue on Catalina too...

+Easiest fix of the ImportError:

+If you are running your script from ..../mm-api-master/distrib/python ( where test.py is located):

+You need to copy the whole mm directory from ..../mm-api-master/python to ..../mm-api-master/distrib/python

+I can't find a lot of the commands listed anywhere (even in the html files), so I'm not sure how you know the commands!
+But thanks

+See StoredCommands.h and search for some tool....